the PartnerShip Connection blog

 Before you can compose your routing instructions, you need to conduct a thorough analysis of your current inbound shipping operations.
 Take a look at the invoices from your major suppliers to identify what they allocate for shipping and handling.
 Compare these rates with the rates that you receive with your preferred carriers or broker.
 Often times, you’ll see that you’re able to get better pricing by using your providers.

-If you don’t currently have better rates, working with a broker can help.
+If you don’t currently have better rates, working with a freight broker can help.
 Brokers are able to aggregate the freight volume of their customers and help them negotiate better discount rates and terms.
 They can also provide additional value-added services, sometimes at no additional cost, that are designed to lower your overall logistics expenses.

 Once you’ve conducted your analysis and you have secured competitive pricing, you’re ready to create your routing instructions.
 It’s important to use clear language and include specific service requirements about the mode and carrier.
 Here are a few examples: